brimdata/zed/ppl/cmd/zar/README.md

 ## ingesting the data

 Let's take those logs and ingest them into a directory.
+Often we'd keep our archive somewhere like [Amazon S3](https://aws.amazon.com/s3/), but since we're just doing a quick test we'll use local temp space.
 We'll make it easier to run all the commands by setting an environment variable pointing to the root of the logs tree.
 ```
+export ZAR_ROOT=/tmp/logs
-mkdir ./logs
+mkdir $ZAR_ROOT
-set ZAR_ROOT=`pwd`/logs
 ```

 Now, let's ingest the data using "zar import".
-We are working on more sophisticated ways to ingest data (e.g., by the standard time partitioning techniques of year/month/day/hour etc), but for now zar import just chops its input into chunk files of approximately equal size.

-Zar import expects its input to be in the zng format so we'll use zq to take all the zng logs, gunzip them, and feed them to "zar import", which here expects its data on stdin.
-We'll chop them into chunks of 25MB, which is very small, but in this example the data set is fairly small (175MB) and you can always try it out on larger data sets:
+We are working on more sophisticated ways to ingest data (e.g., arbitrary partition keys and auto-sizing of partitions) but for now zar import just chops its input into chunk files of approximately equal size, each sorted by timestamp in descending order.
+We'll chop into chunks of 25MB, which is very small, but in this example the data set is fairly small (175MB) and you can always try it out on larger data sets:
 ```
-zq zng/*.gz | zar import -s 25MB -
+zar import -s 25MB zng/*.gz
 ```

 ## initializing the archive